RobotecAI/RGLGazeboPlugin/README.md

 ign gazebo -v 4 actor_world.sdf

-After pressing play button the parameters of the minecart mesh should be visible in the terminal as [Msg]
+After pressing play button the parameters of the mine-cart mesh should be visible in the terminal as [Msg]